WNNF: Top 40 (August - September 1985)

-Adult contemporary (1985-1997)
+Adult contemporary (September 1985–1997)

-Several weeks later on August 26, 1985, the station switched to Adult Contemporary WWNK ("Wink 94.1").
+In September 1985, the station switched to Adult Contemporary WWNK ("Wink 94.1").

-Hot adult contemporary (1997-2006)
+Hot adult contemporary (1997–2006)

 On September 19, 1997, WVMX ("Mix 94.1") made its debut with a hot adult contemporary format that was patterned after then-sister station WMVX in Cleveland.
 In 2006, the station started leaning towards Rhythmic AC after the station had begun carrying Whoopi Goldberg's Wake Up With Whoopi show.

-Modern adult contemporary (2007-2009)
+Modern adult contemporary (2007–2009)

-The station became "Radio 94.1" at Noon on September 10, 2007, changed call letters to WNNF and dropped Goldberg's show as the station flipped to Modern AC.
+The station became "Radio 94.1" at noon on September 10, 2007, changed call letters to WNNF and dropped Goldberg's show as the station flipped to Modern AC.
 The first song on "Radio" was "Possession" by Sarah McLachlan.
 On August 1, 2008, then-owners Clear Channel put WNNF up for sale, along with sister station WOFX, to settle regulatory issues involved with the company's sale to private equity firms.
 On January 3, 2009, Cumulus Media was chosen as a buyer and swapped five of the company's radio stations in Wisconsin to make this transaction complete.

-Adult album alternative (2009-2011)
+Adult album alternative (2009–2011)

 On March 8, 2009, the station began calling itself "Renew 94.1", asking listeners' input on what path the station should take on its website.
 Later that month, it relaunched its format as "Frequency 94.1", but with a slight difference than what it was as "Radio".
 The station had a slight adult album alternative (AAA) lean, patterned from Cumulus's recently launched AAA stations in Houston and Nashville, which later evolved into a full-fledged AAA in late 2009, dropping most pop acts and leaving competitor WKRQ as the only hot AC station in Cincinnati.
 It was one of three commercial AAA stations in Ohio, the others being WNWV in Cleveland and WLKR-FM in Norwalk.
 The station's ratings began falling during this time.

-Hot adult contemporary (2011-2012)
+Hot adult contemporary (2011–2012)

 On May 18, 2011, at noon, after playing "Elderly Woman Behind the Counter in a Small Town" by Pearl Jam, WNNF began stunting with a "wheel of formats" that was predominantly classic country, oldies, all Michael Jackson, CHR, smooth jazz, urban oldies and urban AC, as well as playing news and history bits from Cincinnati history.
 The station promoted a new format that would be launched on May 20 at 9:41 AM.
 At exactly the promised time, the station flipped back to Hot AC as "Journey 94-1: 90's, 80's, & Now!" with a heavy emphasis on 1980s and 1990s music.
 The first song aired on "Journey" was "Don't Stop Believin'" by Journey.
 Throughout its run as "Journey", the station's ratings were not satisfactory, usually peaking below a 2 share (#18).